cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 The different statues are:

-- **pending** - Email has been received and uploaded to ActiveStorage.
+- **pending** - Email has been received and uploaded to Active Storage.
-- **processing** - Original email is being downloaded from ActiveStorage and sent to the approiate mailbox.
+- **processing** - Original email is being downloaded from Active Storage and sent to the appropriate mailbox.
 - **delivered** - Email was successfully delivered to the mailbox with no exceptions or bounces.
 - **failed** - An exception was raised while the inbound email was being processed.